cyberus-technology/hedron/docs/user-documentation/syscall-reference.md

 Assuming the vCPU is not in a faulty state, a poked vCPU will always be entered to make sure that event injection will always be performed.

-vCPUs can be executed using this system call from any EC that runs on the same CPU the vCPU was created on, but only one at a time.
-Attempts to run the same vCPU object concurrently will fail.
+vCPUs can be executed using this system call from any EC that runs on the same CPU the vCPU was created for, but only one at a time.
+Attempts to run the same vCPU object concurrently or from different CPUs will fail.

 ### In